The Polar Express: Film adaptation

-The Polar Express is a 2004 American computer-animated film based on the book.
+The Polar Express is a 2004 American animated film based on the book.
 Written, produced, and directed by Robert Zemeckis, the film features human characters animated using the live action performance capture technique.

-The film stars Daryl Sabara, Nona Gaye, Jimmy Bennett, Michael Jeter, Eddie Deezen and Tom Hanks.
+The film stars Tom Hanks, Daryl Sabara, Nona Gaye, Jimmy Bennett, Michael Jeter, and Eddie Deezen.
 The film was first released in both conventional and IMAX 3D theaters November 10, 2004, and grossed $307 million worldwide.

 Rail tours

 The Polar Express has inspired real-life train rides across the United States, Canada, and the United Kingdom based on the book and film.
 These train rides are hosted by a number of different railways, including the Grand Canyon Railway, the Great Smoky Mountains Railroad, the Texas State Railroad, the Steam Railroading Institute in Owosso, Michigan, the Valley Railroad in Connecticut, the Western Maryland Scenic Railroad in Frostburg, Maryland, and others.
 Beginning in 2016, the UK's Telford Steam Railway offered the Polar Express ride on a steam engine.
+One of the most popular Polar Express train rides in the UK is at Churnet Valley Railway.
+Australia's Puffing Billy Railway and Bellarine Railway are also popular choices.

-The round-trip journey to the "North Pole" includes a live musical performance, hot cocoa and cookies, and Christmas characters such as Santa Claus and Mrs. Claus.
-At some locations, guests are invited to wear pajamas, similar to the characters in the book.
+The round-trip journey to the "North Pole" commonly includes a live musical performance, hot cocoa and cookies, and Christmas characters such as Santa Claus and Mrs. Claus.
+At some locations, guests are invited to wear pajamas.